markandevansh99/Devansh_SCM_Project/README.md

  1. I have accepted the pull request from Anurag Mor and I have merged it from the Master Branch as the code was very well written with proper intendation as well.

  2. I have accepted the pull request from Aman Gupta and I have merged his branch (aman) from the master branch as his code helped me in making my program even more updated and gave it a better shape.

+ 3. Now, the final and last merge is complete.
+I have accepted the pull request from Animesh Jain to merge his branch Animesh_test and all the 3 branches are now merged into the master.